Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-introduction-to-physical-ai.md

 # Chapter 1: Introduction to Physical AI & Embodied Intelligence

-## Summary
-This chapter introduces the fundamental concepts of Physical AI and Embodied Intelligence, establishing the foundation for understanding how AI systems interact with the physical world through robotic platforms.

 ## Learning Objectives
 By the end of this chapter, you will be able to: